Designed to Inspire Empower Challenge Girls to Be Catalysts for Global Change

 Students who participate walk away with a new found confidence in themselves and in their ability to spark positive change in their communities.
 You will become part of and continue to have access to an incredible network of peers, mentors, and expert change-makers from around the world.

 While all of our courses are designed to develop the knowledge and skills necessary to create effective change, students who enroll in the ChangeMaker’s Certificate program will have the opportunity to participate in an exclusive change-making fellowship.
-After successfully completing all three courses, they will take all of the knowledge and skills they’ve acquired and create blueprints to implement real social change.
+After successfully completing all four courses, they will take all of the knowledge and skills they’ve acquired and create blueprints to implement real social change.
 This certificate provides young women, aged 14-19 years old, with the opportunity to stay engaged with the ChangeMaker’s Institute for up to two years as they gain deeper insight into the realities of change-making and gain first hand experience enacting these changes.

 Students who successfully complete all four courses will earn a PCGL ChangeMaker’s Institute Certificate and a transcript from Miss Porter’s School that exemplifies their passion and dedication to becoming an effective, driven change-maker.